Back in my post on 1st Feb I reported on my latest failure in stay-making. I am now happy to say that I have some much better-fitting stays!

 So, bearing all those things in mind, and looking at my past attempts (the S&S short stays, and the Utrecht wrap stays researched by Sabine), I took the things that I liked and pattern pieces that worked and made . . .
 Frankenstays.

-Basically, I used the front of the Utrecht stays, with the bottom curve shortened an inch or two from my first attempt, and used the back pattern pieces from the S&S short stays pattern, lengthening them to my (short) waist length, and making them back-lacing.
+Basically, I used the front of the Utrecht stays, with the bottom curve shortened an inch or two from my first attempt, and used the back pattern pieces from the S&S short stays pattern, lengthening them to my (short) waist length, and making blood pressure them back-lacing.
 I used the strap pieces from the S&S pattern and slightly adapted the Utrecht front to fit them.
 Because these are only waist-length, the lacing section is not long and I can manage (just) to pull them on over my head without my claustrophobic brain going far into alarm-mode, and I can do them up myself.

 I still need to run a fine cord through the top of the cups to pull them in slightly – although for some reason, they fit better without the chemise – with the chemise, the ‘girls’ tend to slip down more easily.
 But other than that the stays are done, and they fit and are comfortable.